seemoo-lab/nexmon_csi/README.md

 ## Usage

-After following the getting started guide for your device below, you can begin extracting CSI by doing the following.
+After following the [getting started](#getting-started) guide for your device below, you can begin extracting CSI by doing the following.
 The first step can be run locally or on the extraction device, all the subsequent steps shall be executed on the latter.
 1. Use utils/makecsiparams/makecsiparams to generate a base64 encoded parameter string that can be used to configure the extractor.
-Important arguments are:
-    ```
-    -h           print this message
-    -e 1/0       enable/disable CSI collection (0 = disable)
-    -c chanspec  Broadcom format channel specification
-    -C coremask  bitmask with cores where to activate capture
-                 (e.g., 0x5 = 0b0101 set core 0 and 2)
-    -N nssmask   bitmask with spatial streams to capture
-                 (e.g., 0x7 = 0b0111 capture first 3 ss)
-    -m addr      filter on this source mac address (up to four)
-    -b byte      filter frames starting with byte
-    -d delay     delay in us after each CSI operation
-                 (really needed for 3x4, 4x3 and 4x4 configurations, without it is enforced automatically)
-    ```
    The following example call generates a parameter string that enables collection on channel 157 with 80 MHz bandwidth on the first core for the first spatial stream for frames starting with 0x88 originating from 00:11:22:33:44:55 or aa:bb:aa:bb:aa:bb:
     ```
-    $ makecsiparams -e 1 -c 0xe29b -C 1 -N 1 -m 00:11:22:33:44:55,aa:bb:aa:bb:aa:bb -b 0x88
+    makecsiparams -c 157/80 -C 1 -N 1 -m 00:11:22:33:44:55,aa:bb:aa:bb:aa:bb -b 0x88
-    m+IBEQGAAQAAESIzRFUAAAAAAAAAAAAAAAAAAAAAAAAAAA==
+    m+IBEQGIAgAAESIzRFWqu6q7qrsAAAAAAAAAAAAAAAAAAA==
     ```
+   For a full list of possible parameters run `makecsiparams -h`.
 2. *bcm43455c0 only*: make sure wpa_supplicant is not running: `pkill wpa_supplicant`
 3. Make sure your interface is up: `ifconfig wlan0 up` (replace wlan0 with your interface name)
 4. Configure the extractor using nexutil and the generated parameters (adapt the argument of -v with your parameters):
     ```
-    nexutil -Iwlan0 -s500 -b -l34 -vm+IBEQGAAQAAESIzRFUAAAAAAAAAAAAAAAAAAAAAAAAAAA==
+    nexutil -Iwlan0 -s500 -b -l34 -vm+IBEQGIAgAAESIzRFWqu6q7qrsAAAAAAAAAAAAAAAAAAA==
     ```
 5. Enable monitor mode: